mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 # How to Decouple a Legacy System

 ![How to Decouple a Legacy System](How%20to%20Decouple%20a%20Legacy%20System.jpg)

+*A step-by-step guide to improve a legacy system*

 > TL;DR: An exercise on improving legacy code